guildai/guildai/guild/tests/notebook-exec.md

     c: 1.100000
     hello

-Guild generates saves a copy of the generated notebook and generates an HTML report.
+Guild saves a copy of the generated notebook and generates an HTML report.

     >>> project.ls()
     ['flags.html', 'flags.ipynb']